aws-samples/cql-replicator/ecs/README.md

 you would like the containers in your tasks to have.
 You have several ways to create a new IAM permission policy.
 You can copy a complete AWS managed policy that already does some of what you're looking for and then customize it to your specific requirements.
-Add an inline policies to access Amazon S3 and Keyspaces.
+Add an inline policies to access Amazon S3 and Keyspaces and managed ```'AmazonECSTaskExecutionRolePolicy'``` to the role.
+Verify if the trust relationship is set under principal for service ```'ecs-tasks.amazonaws.com'```.
 [ECS task execution role](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html)

 ## Create ECS Role
 Amazon ECS container instances, including both Amazon EC2 and external instances,